 International comparative study: incorporation of indigenous approaches to guardianship and stewardship in Canada’s resource management policy framework(s)

+This report evaluates how indigenous approaches have been incorporated into Canada’s marine resource management policies.
 The researchers identified 5 elements to consider for developing EBM that successfully incorporates Māori perspectives and aspirations.

 - Power dynamics – Canada’s ‘enabling’ legal framework supported transformative shifts in policy making, engagement between First Nations and government, and decision-making.